 Can I be placed into outpatient observation after undergoing an outpatient surgical procedure?

-It is possible.
-For example, Medicare allows for a 4-6 hour recovery period.
+It’s possible.
+For example, Medicare allows for a 4- to 6-hour recovery period.
 The intent of outpatient surgery is to have your surgery and be discharged the same day.
 However, if you experience a postoperative complication, then your physician may place you into observation to monitor you further.

 If I want to spend the night after my outpatient surgery, will Medicare cover this?

-No, Medicare will only pay if there is a medical condition that warrants postoperative monitoring.
-If you desire to stay over for patient/family convenience, you will be fully responsible for payment.
+No. Medicare will only pay if there is a medical condition that warrants postoperative monitoring.
+If you desire to stay over for patient or family convenience, you will be fully responsible for payment.